 - Skincare and Spa Services – Oncology Certified Aesthetician provides skin care therapy services, including a variety of facials and peels, spa manicure, foot treatment, mineral makeup service, waxing, tinting and hydrating scalp treatment for those who need to bring their skin back in to balance and/ or de-stress.

-- Cancer Resource Center (CRC) – Provided in partnership by Valley Medical Center and the American Cancer Society, the CRC provides important programs and services free of charge, such as: Wig, Hat and Turban Bank; Look Good, Feel Better; Reach to Recovery; Road to Recovery; and a free 24-hour Resource Hotline.
+- Cancer Resource Center (CRC) – The CRC provides important programs and services free of charge, such as: Wig, Hat and Turban Bank; Look Good, Feel Better; Reach to Recovery; Road to Recovery; and a free 24-hour Resource Hotline.

 - Cancer Lifeline – provides patients and their families with free classes, seminars, support groups, social activities, Lebed Method, Yoga, artistic expression, and more.

 - High Risk Screening and Genetics Clinic – Develops personalized plans for cancer screening, risk reduction and possible genetic testing.

 - Palliative Care – Designed to support quality of life decisions, improve symptoms and manage pain for people with progressive, serious illnesses or medical conditions